-The very first thing Adam and Eve do after this union is they select a table to dine at, and they chose to partake of the tree with evil resident within it.
+The first human couple's first activity was selecting a dining table.
+They chose poorly by partaking of the tree with evil resident within it.
 They communed with the serpent, who deceptively invited them to dinner.

 Frankincense: Remembering Covenant

-The Bread of the Presence was topped with frankincense.
+The Bread of the Presence was sprinkled with frankincense.

 — Leviticus 24:7

 Frankincense in the Bible is associated with memory.
-Three Leviticus verses include the mention of frankincense, and that is to serve as a memorial.
+Three Leviticus verses include the mention of frankincense, which is to serve as a memorial.
 All three mentions involved the grain offering, which is related to bread.
 In the second description, the grain was beaten.

-He shall bring it to Aaron’s sons, the priests, one of whom shall take from it his handful of fine flour and oil with all the frankincense.
-And the priest shall burn it as a memorial on the altar, an offering made by fire, a sweet aroma to the Lord.
+- He shall bring it to Aaron’s sons, the priests, one of whom shall take from it his handful of fine flour and oil with all the frankincense.
+And the priest shall burn it as a memorial on the altar, an offering made by fire, a sweet aroma to the Lord.— Leviticus 2:2

-Then the priest shall burn the memorial portion: part of its beaten grain and part of its oil, with all the frankincense, as an offering made by fire to the Lord.
+- Then the priest shall burn the memorial portion: part of its beaten grain and part of its oil, with all the frankincense, as an offering made by fire to the Lord.— Leviticus 2:16

-‘This is the law of the grain offering: The sons of Aaron shall offer it on the altar before the Lord.
-He shall take from it his handful of the fine flour of the grain offering, with its oil, and all the frankincense which is on the grain offering, and shall burn it on the altar for a sweet aroma, as a memorial to the Lord.
+- ‘This is the law of the grain offering: The sons of Aaron shall offer it on the altar before the Lord.
+He shall take from it his handful of the fine flour of the grain offering, with its oil, and all the frankincense which is on the grain offering, and shall burn it on the altar for a sweet aroma, as a memorial to the Lord.— Leviticus 6:14-15

 The memorial is connected to remembering Christ's sufferings.